-Calcium with Vitamins D3 and K2 uses eggshell calcium from Certified Organic eggshell.
-This form of calcium offers a number of benefits:
+Calcium with Vitamins D3 and K2 uses eggshell calcium – a form of calcium that offers a number of benefits:

-- Multiple human clinical trials have shown the effectiveness of eggshell calcium in supporting bone mineral density*
+Multiple studies have shown the effectiveness of eggshell calcium in supporting bone mineral density*

 A calcium supplement should support your health, not put it in additional risk because of potentially dangerous additives or levels of toxic metals.

 Calcium Can’t Get the Job Done Alone… You Also Need Vitamin K2